rrazcueta/moonveil/docs/players/01-rolling.md

 ## Exploding Rolls

 Rolls denoted by an asterisk are exploding rolls.
 Reroll these rolls on 6, adding all the dice rolled this way.

-## Diminishing Rolls

-Each successive die can be at most the one less than the previous die.
-E.g. rolling 6, 3, 5 results in 6 + 3 + 2 (diminshed).